fergu/maestrowf/docs/Maestro/scheduling.md

     study:
         - name: step1
-          description: Sample step that only uses part of a node (allocation packing)
+          description: Sample step that grabs exclusive use of a node even with only one task
           run:
               cmd: |
                   $(LAUNCHER) small_application